 North Dakota Sex Offenses

-In addition to the criminal penalties, people convicted of sex offenses may have to register with the state.
+In addition to criminal penalties, people convicted of sex offenses may have to register with the state.
 Federal law requires that states notify the public about offenders who constitute a risk to the community.
-North Dakota complies with this requirement by maintaining a sex offender registry, which is a list available to the public.
+North Dakota complies with this requirement by maintaining a sex offender registry.
+This registry is then made available to the public.

 The Attorney General’s office conducts an investigation, separate from the criminal proceedings, and assigns each offender a “risk level.”
 Depending on the risk level assigned, offenders may have to register for fifteen years, twenty-five years, or for life.
 Registered offenders are also required to update local law enforcement agencies every time they move to a new address and provide updates on their status every thirty or ninety days.
 Failing to register or to update law enforcement about moving is a separate criminal offense with additional penalties.

 Other Restrictions on North Dakota Sex Offenders